cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 4. Open a file in its designated application.
 5. Determine the kind/type of a file.
 6. Search for a word in a file.
 7. Get only the third column of a tab-delimited file.
-(To insert a tab character, type <Ctrl>-V and then <Tab>.)
+(To insert a tab character, type `Ctrl-V` and then `Tab`.)
 8. Using a different method, get the first field of a tab-delimited file and save it as a new file.

 #### E. Paths and variables